Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Abstract

 \section{Abstract}

-The combinatorial scaling of configuration interaction (CI) has long restricted its applicability to only the simplest molecular systems.
-Here, we report the first numerically exact CI calculation exceeding one quadrillion ($10^{15}$) determinants, enabled by lossless categorical compression within the small-tensor-product distributed active space (STP-DAS) framework.
-As a demonstration, we converged the relativistic full CI (FCI) ground state of a magnesium atom involving over $10^{15}$ complex-valued 2-spinor determinants in under 8.6 hours (time-to-completion) using 1500 nodes, representing the largest FCI calculation reported to date.
-Additionally, we achieved $\boldsymbol{\sigma}$-build times of just 5 minutes for systems with approximately 150 billion complex-valued 2-spinor determinants using only a few compute nodes.
-Extensive benchmarks confirm that the method retains numerical exactness with drastically reduced resource demands.
-Compared to previous state-of-the-art FCI calculations, this work represents a 3-orders-of-magnitude increase in CI space, a 6-orders-of-magnitude increase in FLOP count, and a 6-orders-of-magnitude improvement in computational speed.
-By introducing a lossless, categorically compressed representation of the CI expansion vectors and reformulating the $\boldsymbol{\sigma}$-build accordingly, we eliminate memory bottlenecks associated with storing excitation lists and CI vectors while significantly reducing computational cost.
-A compression-compatible preconditioner further enhances performance by generating compressed CI expansion vectors throughout Davidson iterations.
-This work establishes a new computational frontier for numerically exact CI methods, enabling chemically and physically accurate simulations of strongly correlated, spin-orbit coupled systems previously thought to be beyond reach.
+The combinatorial growth of configuration interaction (CI) has long limited this formally exact quantum chemistry method to only the smallest molecules.
+Here, we report a numerically exact CI calculation exceeding one quadrillion ($10^{15}$) determinants, made possible by a lossless categorical compression strategy within the small-tensor-product distributed active space (STP-DAS) framework.
+This approach overcomes the traditional memory bottlenecks of CI by a numerically exact compression of the wavefunction representation and reformulating the most computationally demanding matrix--vector operations.
+Using this method, we performed a fully relativistic CI calculation of the ground state of HBrTe with over $10^{15}$ complex-valued determinants in just 34.5 hours on 1000 computing nodes---the largest CI calculation ever reported.
+We further achieved fast computation for systems with hundreds of billions of determinants on only a few compute nodes.
+Extensive benchmarks confirm that the method retains full numerical exactness while cutting memory and computational cost by orders of magnitude.
+Compared to previous state-of-the-art CI calculations, this work achieves a 1,000 times increase in CI space, a 10$^6$-fold increase in floating-point operations performed, and a 10$^6$-fold improvement in computational speed.

 \end{@twocolumnfalse} ]